-Fox Marble Holdings plc ('Fox Marble' or 'Company') is a marble company focused on the extraction and processing of dimension stone from quarries in Kosovo and the Republic of North Macedonia.
+Fox Marble Holdings plc ("Fox Marble" or "Company") is a marble company focused on the extraction and processing of dimension stone from quarries in Kosovo and the Republic of North Macedonia.
 Established in 2011, Fox Marble acquired the rights to over 300 million cubic metres of a range of premium quality marble.
 Fox Marble is the first UK quoted company investing and operating primarily in Kosovo, and the first to be producing and marketing high quality marble.

-Fox Marble's long-term goal is to expand its portfolio of quarries and production capacity, and to create a premium marble brand through which Kosovo and the Balkan region is established as a major centre of marble production as part of the enlarged group.
+Fox Marble's long-term goal is to expand its portfolio of quarries and production capacity, and to create a premium marble brand through which Kosovo and the Balkan region is established as a major centre of marble production.

-Highlights for the year ended 2021
+Highlights for the year ended 2020